-The Management Company will establish, document, implement and maintain arrangements and procedures which ensure appropriate, transparent and fair valuation of OTC derivatives.
+In accordance with Section 1. paragraph g) of the Appendix 1, the Management Company will establish, document, implement and maintain arrangements and procedures which ensure appropriate, transparent and fair valuation of OTC derivatives.

 Efficient Portfolio Management techniques

 A sub-fund can use financial derivative instruments and Securities Financing Transactions for efficient portfolio management purpose provided that: